saada0718/COMP-3005-Final-Project/final_proj/README.txt

     1. Make sure you have node js installed
         -> This depends on the operating system; thus, I cannot provide instructions for all platforms.
 (Please refer to the internet)

-    2. Open up a terminal window and go to the final_proj directory and type in 'npm install'
+    2. Open up a terminal window and go to the COMP-3005-Final-Project-main/final_proj directory and type in 'npm install'

     3. Open PostgresSQL and create a database with the following information: